chrsw/buttonblink/README.md

 # buttonblink
 Press button to blink LED on NUCLEO-F411RE develoment board.

-This project is inspired _Bare Metal Embedded C Programming_ .
-A book published by Packt in 2024.
+This project is inspired by _Bare Metal Embedded C Programming_.
+A book written by Icon Israel Gbati and published by Packt in 2024.

 ## Requirements
-- Windows OS
+- Windows OS (TBD: macOS, Linux)
 - MinGW64 (from MSYS2)
 - GNU Arm toolchain
 - GNU Make